Donald Trump's disclosures of classified information: 2019 tweet revealing spy-satellite capabilities

-On August 30, 2019, Trump tweeted a classified image of recent damage to Iran's Imam Khomeini Spaceport that supposedly occurred as a result of an explosion during testing of a Safir SLV.Geoff Brumfiel, Trump tweeted an image from a spy satellite, declassified document shows, NPR (November 18, 2022).
+On August 30, 2019, Trump tweeted a classified image of recent damage to Iran's Imam Khomeini Spaceport that supposedly occurred as a result of an explosion during testing of a Safir SLV.
 Within hours of the tweet, aerospace experts, as well as amateur satellite trackers, had determined the photograph came from National Reconnaissance Office's USA-224, a highly classified reconnaissance satellite that is part of the KH-11 series of multi-billion-dollar spy satellites.

 Intelligence officials were astonished by Trump's public release of a surveillance photo with exceptionally high resolution, revealing highly classified U.S. surveillance capabilities.
 Steven Aftergood of the Federation of American Scientists said of Trump's tweet: "He was getting literally a bird's eye view of some of the most sensitive US intelligence on Iran.
 And the first thing he seemed to want to do was to blurt it out over Twitter."
 Robert Cardillo, who was director of the National Geospatial-Intelligence Agency (NGA) from 2014 to 2019, said he did not recall any authorized release of an image similar to the image revealed by Trump to his 60 million Twitter followers; Cardillo said he was "certain" that the U.S.'s adversaries, such as Russia and Iran, would have used the image to assess the U.S.'s capabilities.
 Before Trump's 2019 tweet, the only confirmed photographs from a KH-11 satellite were leaked in 1984 by a U.S. Navy analyst who went to prison for espionage.
 Trump defended the tweet by saying he had "the absolute right" to release the photo.
 The NGA declassified the original image in 2022, following a Freedom of Information Act request by NPR and an extensive U.S. Department of Defense declassification review of the briefing slide.

+In 2023, John Bolton, who had been Trump's national security adviser, said of the tweet: "There's utterly no excuse for that.
+There's no conceivable reason for that, except it made him feel good to be able to do it."